91ahmed/nodeQR/README.md

 ```

 ### Get the Connection Object
-Use the ``connect`` property to tap into the features of the client and pool connecitons of mysql and postgresql drivers, This property returns the connection object of the database driver.
+The ``connect`` property is a key feature that allows you to interact seamlessly with the client and pool connections of MySQL and PostgreSQL drivers.
+It provides access to the database driver's connection object, enabling you to execute SQL queries, manage connections, and perform other database operations efficiently.

+Here’s an example demonstrating how to use the ``connect`` property:

 **Example**
 ``` javascript